fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 _personAdded_ subscriptions resolver registers all of the subscribers by returning them a suitable [iterator object](https://www.apollographql.com/docs/graphql-subscriptions/subscriptions-to-schema/).

-Let's do the following changes to the code which starts the server
+Let's do the following changes to the code which starts the server:
 ```js
 // ...